Curveball: Grip and action

-From a hitter's perspective, the curveball will start in one location (usually high or at the top of the strike zone) and then dive rapidly as it approaches the plate.
-The most effective curveballs will start breaking at the apex of the arc of the ball flight, and continue to break more and more rapidly as they approach and cross through the strike zone.
-A curveball that a pitcher fails to put enough spin on will not break much and is colloquially called a "hanging curve".
-Hanging curves are usually disastrous for a pitcher because the low velocity, non-breaking pitch arrives high in the zone where hitters can wait on it and drive it for power.
+From a hitter's perspective, a curveball initially appears to travel toward a specific location—often high in the strike zone—before rapidly dropping as it approaches the plate.
+The most effective curveballs begin breaking at the apex of their flight path and continue to break increasingly sharply as they approach and pass through the strike zone.
+A curveball that lacks sufficient spin will fail to break significantly and is commonly referred to as a "hanging curve".
+These pitches are particularly disadvantageous for pitchers, as their low speed and minimal movement often leave them high in the strike zone, making them easy for hitters to time and drive with power.

 The curveball is a popular and effective pitch in professional baseball, but it is not particularly widespread in leagues with players younger than college level.
-This is with regard for the safety of the pitcher – not because of its difficulty – though the pitch is widely considered difficult to learn as it requires some degree of mastery and the ability to pinpoint the thrown ball's location.
+This is with regard for the safety of the pitcher, not because of its difficulty, though the pitch is widely considered difficult to learn as it requires some degree of mastery and the ability to pinpoint the thrown ball's location.
 There is generally a greater chance of throwing wild pitches when throwing the curveball.